Now leaving ThriventFunds.com

 Fitting short-term bonds into a portfolio

-Swensen says Thrivent Limited Maturity Bond Fund may be good for investors who are looking to earn yield that is on par or even slightly higher than money market funds.
-They need to tolerate some duration risk, but not to the extreme of potential price fluctuations that longer maturity bond funds would have.
+Swensen says Thrivent Limited Maturity Bond Fund may be good for investors who are comfortable with some duration risk, but not to the extreme of potential price fluctuations that longer maturity bond funds would have.

 Past performance is not necessarily indicative of future results.